 On May 5, 2021, the Company amended its Certificate of Incorporation ("Third Amended and Restated Certificate of Incorporation") to increase the number of authorized shares of Preferred Stock from 125,000,000 shares to 140,000,000 shares.
-At June 30, 2021, the Company was authorized to issue 140,000,000 shares of Preferred Stock, \$0.00001 par value per share, of which 50,000,000 are designated as Series A, 75,000,000 are designated as Series B and 15,000,000 are designated as Series C. Each share of Series A, Series B and Series C may be converted into common stock at any time, at the option of the holder, based on a prescribed formula set forth in the Company's Third Amended and Restated Certificate of Incorporation.
-In the event of a liquidation, dissolution, winding up of the Company or other similar event, liquidation payments will first be made to the holders of Series B, then to Series C, then to Series A.
+Prior to the effectiveness of the Amended and Restated Certificate of Incorporation on July 6, 2021 the Company was authorized to issue 140,000,000 shares of Preferred Stock, \$0.00001 par value per share, of which 50,000,000 were designated as Series A, 75,000,000 were designated as Series B and 15,000,000 were designated as Series C as of such date.
+Each share of Series A, Series B and Series C could have been converted into common stock at any time, at the option of the holder, based on a prescribed formula set forth in the Company's Third Amended and Restated Certificate of Incorporation.
+In the event of a liquidation, dissolution, winding up of the Company or other similar event, liquidation payments would have first been made to the holders of Series B, then to Series C, then to Series A.

-The Series A shares are redeemable upon a deemed liquidation event not solely within the Company's control.
-The redemption price shall be the cash or value of the property, rights or securities paid or distributed upon a deemed liquidation event.
+The Series A shares were redeemable upon a deemed liquidation event not solely within the Company's control.
+The redemption price would have been the cash or value of the property, rights or securities paid or distributed upon a deemed liquidation event.
 Prior to the Second Amended and Restated Certificate of Incorporation, Series A preferred stock holders were entitled to cumulative dividends that accrued at annual rate of 4% of the Series A Preferred Stock original issue price, compounded annually.
-The Series A preferred stock holders are not entitled to accrue additional dividends after August 23, 2019.
+The Series A preferred stock holders were not entitled to accrue additional dividends after August 23, 2019.

-The Series B shares are redeemable upon a deemed liquidation event not solely within the Company's control or upon written notice from a majority of the holders of Series B shares at any time on or after February 23, 2026.
-The redemption price is prescribed in the Company's Second Amended and Restated Certificate of Incorporation, and is based on inputs including, but not limited to, the original issuance price of the Series B shares, accrued dividends whether or not declared, and the fair value of common stock.
+The Series B shares were redeemable upon a deemed liquidation event not solely within the Company's control or upon written notice from a majority of the holders of Series B shares at any time on or after February 23, 2026.
+The redemption price was prescribed in the Company's Second Amended and Restated Certificate of Incorporation, and was based on inputs including, but not limited to, the original issuance price of the Series B shares, accrued dividends whether or not declared, and the fair value of common stock.

-Series B holders are entitled to cumulative dividends that accrue at an annual rate of 10% of the Series B share original issue price (as adjusted in accordance with the Company's Second Amended and Restated Certificate of Incorporation), compounded annually.
+Series B holders were entitled to cumulative dividends that accrued at an annual rate of 10% of the Series B share original issue price (as adjusted in accordance with the Company's Second Amended and Restated Certificate of Incorporation), compounded annually.
 The initial original issue price for the Series B shares issued ranged from \$9.12 per share to \$9.14 per share.
-Accumulated and undeclared Series B preferred dividends were \$101.1 million and \$86.0 million as of June 30, 2021 and December 31, 2020, respectively.
-Such dividends shall be payable only upon the occurrence of a deemed liquidation event or voluntary or involuntary dissolution, liquidation or winding up of the Company without certain consents required by the organizational documents of the Company.
+Accumulated and undeclared Series B preferred dividends were \$101.1 million and \$86.0 million as of July 6, 2021 (the date on which the Series B converted to common) and December 31, 2020, respectively.
+Such dividends would have been payable only upon the occurrence of a deemed liquidation event or voluntary or involuntary dissolution, liquidation or winding up of the Company without certain consents required by the organizational documents of the Company.

 In May 2021, the Company issued 7,857,142 shares of Series C for proceeds of \$109.8 million net of issuance costs.
-The Series C shares are redeemable upon a deemed liquidation event not solely within the Company's control.
-The redemption price shall be the cash or value of the property, rights or securities paid or distributed upon a deemed liquidation event.
+The Series C shares were redeemable upon a deemed liquidation event not solely within the Company's control.
+The redemption price would have been the cash or value of the property, rights or securities paid or distributed upon a deemed liquidation event.